ajay-usfca/credit_fraud/README.md

 POC for the following things for the credit_card_fraud dataset

-1) Experiments and artifact tracking:
+1) Experiments and artifact tracking: MLFlow and WANDB (weights and biases)

-Tools used:

-  a) MLFlow

-  b) Weights and biases (WANDB)

-2) Model monitoring - data drift, model performance
+2) Model monitoring - data drift, model performance: EvidentlyAI and Alibi detect

-Tools used:

-  a) EvidentlyAI

-  b) Alibii detect